Creating Field Profile¶

 The Field Profile feature captures statistics for selected fields from one or several objects.
 Field Profile is essentially a transformation object as it provides Input and Output ports similar to other transformations.
 These output ports make it possible to feed the statistics collected to another object on the dataflow.

-In this document, we will learn how to create Field Profile in Astera Centerprise.
+In this document, we will learn how to create a Field Profile in Astera Centerprise.

 Using Field Profile¶

-In this case, we have Invoice data extracted from a sample Database Table Source.
+In this case, we have extracted data from a sample Invoices Database Table Source.

-We want to collect detailed statistic on some of these fields of data and write it to a Delimited File Destination.
-For this purpose, we will use Field Profile feature of Centerprise.
+We want to collect detailed statistics from some of these fields of data, and write it to a Delimited File Destination.
+For this purpose, we will use Centerprise’s Field Profile feature.

 1. To get a Field Profile object from the Toolbox, go to Toolbox > Data Profiling > Field Profile.
-If you’re unable to see the toolbox, go to View > Toolbox or press Ctrl + Alt + X.
+If you are unable to see the toolbox, go to View > Toolbox or press Ctrl + Alt + X.

 2. Drag-and-drop the Field Profile object onto the dataflow designer.